Ottawa-Autonomous-Vehicle-Group/Virtual-Hack-And-Race-Workshop/preparation.md

 [Github for sdsandbox](https://github.com/tawnkramer/sdsandbox).
 This is the Unity source for the self driving sandbox simulator.
 You will also need to install Unity to build this from source: [Download Unity](https://unity3d.com/get-unity/download).

 Instead of building from source, executables are also available at: https://github.com/tawnkramer/gym-donkeycar/releases/tag/v2020.4

-**New**: Tawn has added a virtual racing page to the Donkey Docs: https://docs.donkeycar.com/guide/virtual_race_league/

 ## Background info on Donkey Car
  - [ ] Learn about the [DIY Robocars community](https://diyrobocars.com/) !